intelease/intelease-box-skill/README.md

 The first Skill card provided is titled "InteLease Metadata"; it shows the Box user the abstraction link where the user can interactively review this document's summary himself.
 The rest of the cards are based on the user's own choice on InteLease of the provisions he wants extracted on his summary form.
-The user can choose from common existing forms, or create own custom form from hundreds of existing or new provisions.
+The user can choose from common existing forms, or create his own custom form from hundreds of existing or new provisions.